SimenSch/GameOfLife/GameOfLife/README.md

 choose an URL in the url text field to import anything from the internet.

-to export files, simply press import and your drawn file will be in the files folder of in the game directory.
+to export files, simply press import and your drawn file will be in the files folder in the game directory.